How the Entertainment Industry Uses 3D Printing for Faster Props, Costumes & Sets

 Cosplay and Fan Engagement

-The influence of 3D printing extends beyond professional production into fan communities.
+The influence of additive manufacturing extends beyond professional production into fan communities.
 Cosplay 3D printing has exploded in popularity, enabling enthusiasts to produce screen-accurate props, helmets and accessories for conventions and fan projects.

 This trend has spread across fan communities, enabling enthusiasts to produce screen-accurate props.
 In some cases, studios have collaborated with makers or released official 3D model files for fans, though this remains relatively rare, blurring the line between audience and creator.